16 min read

 Climate

 Port Elizabeth is not called the Windy City for nothing.
-PE has a temperate climate with a constant wind all year round, boasting an average temperature of 21°C. The hottest month of the year is February, with an average temperature range between 23 - 26°C, while the coldest month of the year is July, reaching an average low temperature of 8 - 11°C.
+PE has a temperate climate with a constant wind all year round, boasting an average temperature of 21°C.

 While Port Elizabeth's public transport system isn’t as advanced as Johannesburg’s or Cape Town’s, it does still offer a range of options for those looking to get around the city.

-Taxis are a cheap and reliable public transport service that operates all throughout PE.
-You also have the choice of a variety of bus and minibus transport options.
-For example, Algoa Busis a local bus service that operates across the Nelson Mandela Metropole area.
+• You also have the choice of a variety of bus and minibus transport options.
+For example, Algoa Bus is a local bus service that operates across the Nelson Mandela Metropole area.

-PE also has train services through its Metrorail, it’s quite limited to certain areas, having only 5 stations in Lorraine, Walmer, Humewood, Port Elizabeth Central and North End.
-While these public transport options are more affordable, it’s important to note that they aren’t always the safest, so be aware when using them.
+• PE also has train services through its Metrorail.
+I is quite limited to certain areas, having only 5 stations in Lorraine, Walmer, Humewood, Port Elizabeth Central and North End.

-Additionally, if you’re looking for a quick and convenient ride around PE, another great option is e-hailing companies like Uber, Bolt and DiDi; however, they do tend to be more expensive.
+Additionally, if you’re looking for a quick and convenient ride around PE, another great option is e-hailing companies like Uber, Bolt and DiDi.
+However, they do tend to be more expensive.

 Education